Coalport

 Coalport is a village in Shropshire, England.
 It is located on the River Severn in the Ironbridge Gorge, a mile downstream of Ironbridge.
 It lies predominantly on the north bank of the river; on the other side is Jackfield.
+It forms part of the civil parish of the Gorge and is the south-eastern corner of the borough of Telford and Wrekin.

+History

-The settlement was planned as a canal–river interchange and a complete "new town" by ironmaster William Reynolds, who between 1788 and 1796 built warehouses, workshops, factories and workers' accommodation in Coalport.
+The settlement was planned as a canal–river interchange by ironmaster William Reynolds, who built warehouses, workshops, factories and workers' accommodation in Coalport between 1788 and 1796.
 He also directed the construction of the Shropshire Canal, linking the East Shropshire Coalfield with the River Severn — the terminus being Coalport Wharf between the Brewery Inn and Coalport Bridge.
-Coalport at this time was much larger than it is today.
+Coalport was, at this time, much larger than it is today.

-It forms part of the civil parish of the Gorge and is the southeastern corner of the borough of Telford and Wrekin.

 Cast iron bridge

 The Coalport Bridge of cast iron was built in 1818 and unlike its even more famous neighbour at Ironbridge, still takes vehicular traffic, albeit limited to a single line of traffic, a 3-tonne weight limit and a height restriction of 6 ft 6in (1.98 m).
 It was restored and strengthened in 2004.
-The bridge links Coalport with Broseley, a small town approximately a mile (1.6 km) away.
+The bridge links Coalport with Broseley, a town approximately a mile (1.6 km) away.

 The bridge effectively extends Coalport across the river to an area historically known as Preens Eddy.
 On this southern side of the bridge is the Woodbridge Inn and the former Coalport West railway station.
 The Telford and Wrekin borough boundary runs through Preens Eddy - the Woodbridge Inn for instance lies in the Shropshire Council area.